moseskimc/3d-reconstruction/README.md

 # Environment

-Create your envirnoment using `conda` or `virtualenv`.
+Create your virtual envirnoment using `conda` or `virtualenv`.
 Make sure `which pip` is pointing to the correct path.
 Then, run

 ```pip install -r requirements.txt ```